We’ll switch to regular ticket sales as soon as Early Bird tickets are sold out.

-If you are the buyer of the tickets, you can now assign the tickets to other people, e.g. in your company.
+If you have purchased multiple tickets, you can now assign the tickets to other people, e.g. in your company.

-In order to assign tickets, the people you want to assign them to need to have an account on our system.
-Please tell them to register with the EuroPython website and provide you with the email address they use to register.
+To distribute tickets, the people you want to assign them to need to have an account on our system.
+Please tell them to register on the EuroPython website and provide you with the email address they used to register.

 Once they have registered and you have the email address they used, you can then go to the ticket section and reassign the ticket:

 Click on “Assign ticket” and then enter the email address of the person to assign the ticket to: